LSSTDESC/parallel_statistics/README.md

 Overview
 --------

-This package collects tools which compute statistics on parallel, incremental data, i.e. data being read by multiple processors, a chunk at a time.
+This package collects tools which compute weighted statistics on parallel, incremental data, i.e. data being read by multiple processors, a chunk at a time.

 The tools available are:
 - ``ParallelSum``